Dozens of Afghan soldiers killed in attack on base last week

 The base was back under control of security forces, said Radmanish but the attack has caused significant damage and weapons losses.

-Amir Muhammad Barekzai, a member of the provincial council, said some soldiers appear to have been shot after they were captured but it was not possible to obtain independent confirmation.
-No comment was immediately available from a Taliban spokesman.
+Amir Muhammad Barekzai, a member of the provincial council, said some soldiers appeared to have been shot after they were captured but it was not possible to obtain independent confirmation.

-“By Wednesday evening, the bodies of 27 soldiers were discovered, but a number of others are still missing,” Barekzai said.
+Zabihullah Mujahid, a spokesman for the Taliban said 46 members of the Afghan security forces were killed in the Uruzgan clashes.

-The attack underlines the heavy losses still being suffered by security forces as they fight the Taliban insurgents.
-A report last year by SIGAR, a U.S. Congressional watchdog, said the losses were “shockingly high” but Afghan authorities no longer release overall casualty data.
+The attack underlines the heavy losses being suffered by security forces as they fight the Taliban.

+A U.S. Congressional watchdog, SIGAR, said in a report last year the losses were “shockingly high” but Afghan authorities no longer release overall casualty data.

 The Taliban are fighting the Western-backed government to restore their version of sharia, or Islamic law, after they were driven out by U.S.-led forces in 2001.